north-catch/ad-optimization/README.md

 - create a project
 - enable google authentication
 - create a firestore database
-- Blaze or Flame pricing plans to support external network requests from cloud functions (to Shopify, etc)
+- Blaze or Flame pricing plan to support external network requests from cloud functions (to Shopify, etc)

 ## Build and deploy